Blog / When staining wood, use cloth rags—don’t brush!

 Tack Cloth: To ensure a smooth finish, use a tack cloth to prepare a dust-free surface after sanding, before painting, and in between coats.
 Tack cloths are extremely sticky, therefore wear gloves and unfold the product completely to get the most use out of each cloth.

 Cheesecloth: White 100% cotton cheesecloth is great for staining.
 Since it is a thinner material, it is easier to fill the wood grain and covers your surface better.
-To use, simply bunch up and start wiping stain on your surface.
+To use, simply bunch up and start wiping away stains on your surface.
 Again, gloves are a must.

-Old School® Premium Knit T-Shirt Wipers: From a 4-pound mini bale to a 50-pound box, these all cotton t-shirt wipers are absorbent, soft, and perfect for staining.
+Old School® Premium Knit T-Shirt Wipers: From a 4-pound mini bale to a 50-pound box, these all cotton t-shirt rags are absorbent, soft reusable, and perfect for staining.
 Your favorite t-shirt stain wiper material is ready to go.

 ProPerfect® Premium Wiping Rags: These low-linting, 100 percent cotton wipers are cut 18” by 18” every time.
 They are perfect for staining with no scraps of waste.
 Packed by count, not weight, these wipers are the top of the line choice for any staining project.

 Gloves: Staining can get messy.
 We recommend using latex or rubber gloves